Daniel J. Frey

 Some slow.

-Life progresses to maturity through a broad scale.
+Life progresses to maturity on a broad scale.

 Some seeds fall into the earth too early.